radicalxdev/marvel-platform/README.md

 3. Create a firestore database instance
 4. Get firebase config from firebase project settings in firebase console and save it to .env (create in root of this project, see sample.env for refrence)
 5. Generate a new private key from the projects settings and save that to the .env file as well
-6. Install Firebase CLI by running following in terminal: `npm install dev`
+6. Install Firebase CLI by running following in terminal: `npm install -g firebase-tools`
 7. Login to firebase CLI by running following command: `firebase login`.

 ### Backend